Immigration Lawyer Chicago/ U.S. Citizenship Lawyer/ Citizenship Denial Reasons

 For some who apply for citizenship, they get back a denied citizenship application and are left confused, wondering what possible citizenship denial reasons caused them to not gain citizenship.
 If you are one of the people who want to know why you were denied citizenship, here are some of the main citizenship denial reasons.

-As naturalization attorneys, we often get the question “what are the reasons to be denied us citizenship?”
+As naturalization lawyers, we often get the question “what are the reasons to be denied us citizenship?”
 There are multiple citizenship denial reasons and while some may be obvious, others are more obscure.
 The smallest detail can cause the USCIS to cancel citizenship.
 Let’s review some of the main reasons why one may receive a denied citizenship application.

 A denied citizenship application may be the result of having a criminal record.
 The USCIS reviews allow your past criminal history before making their decision to accept or deny your application.
 Some more extreme crimes may merit a court hearing for someone to be deported after applying for citizenship.